prince0010/chess-microservices/documentation/Stories.md

-# Story documentation
+# Stories feature documentation (stories_screen.dart)

+## Education

+1. This is the first story player would see on the roadmap.
+2. By default is enabled to all players.
+3. The name is "Education".

+## Puzzle

-1. It is the second story player see on the roadmap.
+1. It is the second story player would see on the roadmap.
-2. To unlock this story player needs to complete all the lesson parents Education story contains.
-3. The name is "Puzzle".
+2. The name is "Puzzle".
-4. When player pass the Test Level 10 unlock this story.

-# Puzzle Story gameplay :
+3. When player complete "Education" story or make payment this story is unlocked.

+### Structure

 - 9 Levels
 - each has 250 puzzle.

-## Timer
+### Timer

 - 30 seconds for Level 1-3 per puzzle
 - 45 seconds for Level 4-5 per puzzle
 - 60 seconds for Level 6-7 per puzzle
 - 90 seconds for Level 8-9 per puzzle

-## Quantity of completed to unlock disables - Points
+### Quantity of completed to unlock disables - Points

 .
 Level 1: Solve at least 20 puzzles to get to Test Level.
 1 point per puzzle.
 .
 Level 2: Solve at least 20 puzzles to get to Test Level.
 2 point per puzzle